GabeScott/standard-works-vault/General Conference/2006 October - Sunday Will Come.md

 # Sunday Will Come

-*By Joseph B. Wirthlin - Of the Quorum of the Twelve Apostles*
+By Elder Joseph B. Wirthlin - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2006 General Conference*

+>*Because of the life and eternal sacrifice of the Savior of the world, we will be reunited with those we have cherished.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/sunday-will-come?lang=eng)